 Perdone, ¿está en la fila para pagar?

 If you’re ever not sure which one to use, just used usted.
 It’s better to be too formal than too informal to avoid causing offense.
 You can also just ask.
 As a non-native speaker, especially, you can plead ignorance and learn from the situation.
 The phrase to use is:

 ¿Nos podemos tutear? — Can we use tú?

-The same is true for formal vs. informal register.
-We need to force ourselves to be always actively listening for the distinction, so that we know in which register to respond and so that we can learn from new situations.
+When you’re around native speakers, try to actively listen for the distinction between formal and informal registers, so that you know in which register to respond and can learn from new situations.